Willem Popelier

 works with photography

-Willem Popelier is intrigued by how society treats photography: he focusses on the mechanisms and politics of representation.
-He researches the generally accepted ways in which photos are used, and how identity is represented and perceived through photography.
+As visual artist and photographer, Willem Popelier is intrigued by how society treats photography and how it affects people.
+He makes work that emphasises, researches and questions how photos are commonly used.
 Thus his focus is mostly on popular culture, the ubiquitous image and its effects on society.

 Latest news See the work Information & contact